rdpopov/nvim/README.md

    and combinations are shorter on average.
 Basic keymap uses mneumonics,\
    and everytinng is remapable.
 Movment commands are superb.\
    There is more variety of movment commands and are more efficient at little movments.
- - **Portable** - I keep my vim config in a git so its easy to set it up almost anywhere.
+ - **Portable** - I keep my vim config in a git so its easy to set it up almost anywhere.\
+   and I'm trying to make some things in vimscript as much as I can, so I have most\
+   what I'm used to regardless of location(colorscheme, lightline, using netrw)

 ## Main goal
 The main goal for this configuration was to be able to have a neovim config\